 - 1. Failure to conduct oneself in a responsible, safe and professional manner. - 2.
 Academic misconduct including, but not limited to plagiarism or other forms of dishonesty. - 3.
 Failure to meet program progression requirements. - 4.
-Failure to meet remediation requirements. - 5.
-Use of or being under the influence of alcohol and/or illegal drugs in the classroom, laboratory or clinical setting. - 6.
-Sexual offenses or harassment. - 7.
+Use of or being under the influence of alcohol and/or illegal drugs in the classroom, laboratory or clinical setting.

+- 5. Sexual offenses or harassment. - 6.
 Conviction of a felony.